alphagov/signon/doc/usage.md

 Note that this UI won't let you edit or delete existing permissions.

+## Creating new organisations

+Instead of creating organisations directly in signon we pull them in from whitehall which is the canonical source.
+If you run:

+    rake organisations:fetch

+This will communicate with whitehall to get the complete list of orgs and the relationships between them.
+It then uses this information to make sure signon is up to date.

+One downside to this is that whitehall allows an org to have multiple parents whereas signon only allows for a single parent.
+Signon's behaviour is currently to set the parent of an org with multiple parents to the one that appears last in the api response.

+On deployed environments this rake task is run nightly at 11pm via jenkins.
+This is configured in [govuk-puppet](https://github.com/alphagov/govuk-puppet).
+If you want orgs and their relationships to be modelled correctly in signon, you should do it whitehall and then let this nightly import do its thing.

 ## Implementation Notes

 The application is divided into two parts: user management (User sign-on and